Gophers star Rashod Bateman cites 'health and safety,' won't play in 2020

 “Unfortunately,” Bateman said in the video, “I have to set my wishes aside for the wellness of my family, community and beyond.”

 Bateman is one of a handful of college football players who have decided not to play this season, while conferences and the NCAA have grappled for months to find a way to safely play in the fall.
-He and Virginia Tech cornerback Caleb Farley are the most prominent players to do so, both planning for a professional career.
+He and Virginia Tech cornerback Caleb Farley are the most prominent players to opt out, both planning for a professional career.

-Foregoing his junior season won’t hurt Bateman’s draft stock at all, as he already projected as a first-round pick.
-ESPN draft analyst Mel Kiper tweeted that he has Bateman ranked as the No. 8 player on his early draft board.
+Foregoing his junior season won’t hurt Bateman’s draft stock at all; he already was projected as a first-round pick.
+ESPN draft analyst Mel Kiper Jr. tweeted that he has Bateman ranked as the No. 8 player on his early draft board.

 The reigning Big Ten Receiver of the Year and third-team All-America selection totaled 1,219 yards and 11 touchdowns last season, part of a near-unstoppable tandem with Tyler Johnson, now of the Tampa Bay Buccaneers.

-Missing both of those players takes the Gophers, who finished No. 10 in the country, from one of the strongest returning offenses to one with two glaring holes.
-Junior quarterback Tanner Morgan, who set single-season passing records last season for yards (3,253) and touchdown passes (30), no longer has his favorite two options.
-And new offensive coordinator Mike Sanford Jr., might have to tweak the system accordingly.
+Losing those receivers takes the Gophers, who finished No. 10 in the country, from one of the strongest returning offenses to one with two glaring holes.
+Junior quarterback Tanner Morgan, who set single-season school records last season for passing yards (3,253) and touchdown passes (30), no longer has his favorite two options.
+New offensive coordinator Mike Sanford Jr. might have to tweak the system accordingly.

 Without Bateman and Johnson, junior Chris Autman-Bell ascends from the No. 3 spot.
 He made 28 catches for 371 yards and five touchdowns.
 Junior Demetrius Douglas will also likely take a starting spot after his 14 catches for 157 yards last year.
 Wildcat quarterback Seth Green could be another option.